-Audavate RD Cream contains cetostearyl alcohol which can cause local skin reactions (e.g. contact dermatitis) and chlorocresol which may cause allergic reactions.
+Audavate 0.1% w/w Cream contains cetostearyl alcohol which may cause local skin reactions (e.g. contact dermatitis) and chlorocresol which may cause allergic reactions.

 Co-administered drugs that can inhibit CYP3A4 (e.g. ritonavir, itraconazole) have been shown to inhibit the metabolism of corticosteroids leading to increased systemic exposure.
 The extent to which this interaction is clinically relevant depends on the dose and route of administration of the corticosteroids and the potency of the CYP3A4 inhibitor.

 There are limited data from the use of betamethasone valerate in pregnant women.

 Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see section 5.3).

 The relevance of this finding to humans has not been established; however, administration of betamethasone valerate during pregnancy should only be considered if the expected benefit to the mother outweighs the risk to the foetus.
 The minimum quantity should be used for the minimum duration.

 The safe use of topical corticosteroids during lactation has not been established.

 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable amounts in breast milk.
 Administration of betamethasone valerate during lactation should only be considered if the expected benefit to the mother outweighs the risk to the infant.
 If used during lactation betamethasone valerate should not be applied to the breasts to avoid accidental ingestion by the infant.

 There are no data in humans to evaluate the effect of topical corticosteroids on fertility.